ereadingtool/ereadingtool/README.md

 If the text reader isn't working, or nothing is happening over websocket, that's because you need to start Redis.

+### Testing
+This setup contains unmanaged models which track the database views `report_texts_complete`, `report_texts_in_progress`, `report_first_time_correct`.
+This inteferes with the normal testing process of `django.tests`.
+In order to deal with this we need to provide our own test runner and specify that the tables built and torn down for tests should be managed.
+It's a fairly straightforward process interjecting and setting their meta data to indicate that they're managed.
+You can read more about this at the link under Resource -> Database Views -> "testing with unmanaged tables".

 ## Cypress tests

 These tests check functionality of the frontend application as well as uses visual regression testing to confirm modifications to CSS are not breaking the site.